-2022 2021
+2023 2022

-Deferred tax assets 2 4
+Deferred tax assets 4 2

-Deferred tax assets on assets held for sale - 7

-Deferred tax liabilities (687) (723)
+Deferred tax liabilities (788) (687)

-Net deferred tax liability (685) (712)
+Net deferred tax liability (784) (685)

 Deferred tax assets are recognized for tax loss carry forwards to the extent that the realization of the related benefit through future taxable profits is probable.
 The Co-operative has determined that all recognized deferred tax assets will be realized through a combination of future reversals of temporary differences and taxable income prior to their date of expiration.
-For the years ended October 31, 2022 and 2021 (in millions of Canadian dollars except as noted)

-NOTE 22 Commitments and contingencies
+NOTE 21 Commitments and contingencies

-A commitment is an agreement that is enforceable and legally binding to make a payment in the future for the purchase of goods or services.
-At October 31, 2022, the Co-operative has commitments that require the following minimum future payments which are not accrued for in the consolidated statements of financial position.
+A commitment is an enforceable and legally binding agreement to make a payment in the future for the purchase of goods or services.
+At October 31, 2023, the Co-operative has commitments that require the following minimum future payments which are not accrued for in the consolidated statements of financial position.

 < 1 year 1-5 years > 5 years Total

-Purchase commitments 131 88 - 219
+Purchase commitments 120 55 - 175

-Contractual commitments for supply agreements 22 22 - 44
+Contractual commitments for supply agreements 21 19 - 40

-Other commitments 3 1 3 7
+Other commitments 1 2 3 6

-Total 156 111 3 270
+Total 142 76 3 221